lidapeng/lidapeng.github.io/README.md

 * [Download the latest release on Start Bootstrap](http://startbootstrap.com/template-overviews/freelancer/)
 * Clone the repo: `git clone https://github.com/BlackrockDigital/startbootstrap-freelancer.git`
 * Fork the repo

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-freelancer/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/freelancer/).

 ## Creator